 You can do all the research on learning to crochet in the world, but you are still going to need to make actual practical mistakes in order to progress.
+That’s why it’s a good idea to get some experience under your belt before dashing off to crochet your first bikini.
 I’ve yet to meet anyone deep into crochet who hasn’t failed in some earlier pattern reading or translation.

 This obviously wasn’t the case yesterday.
 I wrote this pattern.
 I have followed this pattern (that I wrote) on numerous occasions.
 I really, really should have known what to do.
 Which means the problem was….